Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-4">4.
 A simple Makefile</a>
 The Makefile below is capable of compiling our example project.
+You can find it in the [code/example-1](/code/example-1/) folder.

 ```Makefile
 hello.o: hello.c